Gluten Free Vanilla Cupcakes

 Why I Prefer Vanilla Bean Paste Over Vanilla Extract in This Recipe

-It’s important to use good quality vanilla when it’s the only flavor in a baked good like this.
+It’s important to use good-quality vanilla when it’s the only flavor in a baked good like this.
 I used vanilla bean paste in this recipe, and I think it makes a huge difference in taste!

-I prefer vanilla bean paste to vanilla extract in this recipe for a couple reasons.
+I prefer vanilla bean paste to vanilla extract in this recipe for a couple of reasons.
 The first reason is that I love the little flecks of vanilla bean in the buttercream frosting and cupcakes.

 They’re beautiful!!
 It’s like you can see that warm, delicious flavor incorporated throughout the cupcake.